The aim of SDG 12 Responsible Consumption and Production is to ensure sustainable consumption and production patterns

 Electronic waste is the fastest growing category of hazardous solid waste in the world.
 Addressing the problem of electronic waste […]

-Sarah Greenwood, our new consultant for our project Redefining Single-Use Plastic, was interviewed by Women in Plastics, a group representing […]
+Sarah Greenwood, consultant for our project Redefining Single-Use Plastic, was interviewed by Women in Plastics.
+Women in Plastics is a […]